 This data is required to be posted online in machine-readable format by the Center for Medicare and Medicaid Services (CMS) Inpatient Prospective Payment System FFY 2019 rule.

-The information contained here complies with federal regulations, but healthcare billing is very complex and while standard charges may be compared, hospital “charges” are not the “prices” actually paid by patients or insurers, so this information is virtually meaningless as far as what you will pay for care at FMC.
+The information contained here complies with federal regulations, but healthcare billing is very complex and while standard charges may be compared, hospital “charges” are not the “prices” actually paid by patients or insurers, so this information is virtually meaningless as far as what you will pay for care at Franklin Medical Center.

-Diagnosis Related Groups (DRGs) is a system used by CMS to pay for Inpatient Acute Care Hospital Services for Medicare beneficiaries.
-The entire system of DRGs used by CMS was developed specifically to address the Medicare population, and may not be accurate for use with non-Medicare patient populations.
+Diagnosis Related Groups (DRGs) is the system used by CMS to pay for Inpatient Acute Care Hospital Services for Medicare beneficiaries.
+It was developed to address the Medicare population, and may not be accurate for use with non-Medicare patient populations.

-Services provided by others such as Emergency Room physician (Island Medical), Anesthetists (Riverside Anesthesia), some radiologists (Virtual Radiology) and other providers not employed or contracted by FMC (for example local non-FMC providers) are not on this list.
+Services provided by others such as Anesthetists (Riverside Anesthesia), some radiologists (Virtual Radiology) and other providers not employed or contracted by FMC (if you use a non-FMC provider) are not included on this list.